-Active Nursing Student - a DACC student who has been accepted into the DACC Nursing Program and who is currently enrolled in the DACC Nursing Program.
-A nursing student is considered enrolled on the first day of any DACC nursing course.
+Active Nursing Student - a DACC student who has been accepted into the DACC Nursing Program and who is currently enrolled in NURS courses.
+Enrollment is considered official on the first day of any NURS course.
 Major will be NURS.

-In-Active Nursing Student - a DACC student who has been accepted into the DACC Nursing Program, but who is currently not enrolled in the DACC Nursing Program.
-Major will be changed to pre-nursing.
+In-Active Nursing Student - a DACC student who was previously accepted into the DACC Nursing Program but is not currently enrolled in any NURS courses as approved by the AP&G Committee.
+The student's major will remain DA-NUR-ANUR.

-Progressing Nursing Student - a DACC student who has been accepted into the DACC Nursing Program shows progression by:
+Progressing Nursing Student - a DACC student who has been accepted into the DACC Nursing Program, is currently enrolled in NURS courses and is meeting the following progression requirements:

-- Theory/Didactic Criteria: - Earned, a minimum exam average of 80%, and a minimum of 77% overall grade or better in all nursing courses. - Combined Theory/Didactic, Lab and or Clinical experiences Criteria: Earned a passing final grade of 77% in lab and clinical experiences in all nursing courses.
-Students must be concurrently enrolled in both the lecture and lab sections of the course.
+- Theory/Didactic Criteria: Achieves a minimum exam average of 80% and a minimum of 77% overall grade or better in all NURS courses. - Lab and Clinical Requirements: Earning a passing final grade of at least 77% in both lab and clinical components of all NURS courses.

-Non-Progressing Nursing Student - a DACC student who has been accepted in the DACC Nursing Program but has not progressed through the program by failing to meet theory/didactic, lab or clinical experiences minimum progression criteria.
-Students who are non-progressing will not be allowed to register and/or complete subsequent courses (higher level courses) without permission of the AP&G committee.
-Course sequence is designed to establish strong skills and knowledge bases that will be used as the student transitions into subsequent courses.
+Non-Progressing Nursing Student - a DACC student who has been accepted in the DACC Nursing Program who has not progressed in the program due to failing to meet the minimum progression requirements in any of the following areas: theory/didactic, lab, or clinical.
+Theses students are restricted from registering for or completing subsequent (higher-level) courses without AP&G committee approval.